usama-bit137/mini-messenger/readme.md

 };
 ```

-The `getAllMessages` handler allows the server to send a response, which renders the following `pug` template:
+which renders the following template:

 ```pug
 // views/overview.pug